 Students may complete coursework leading to a Carroll University degree and to a Wisconsin license in any of the following areas:

-Students major in Elementary Education and minor in Early Childhood Education (see below).
+Students major in Elementary Education and minor in Early Childhood Education.
 This minor, combined with successful completion of placements in both early childhood and elementary settings, permits students to earn a license to teach in pre-kindergarten through sixth grades.

 Students major in Elementary Education and extend their license to include the middle-school level.
 This extension requires completion of a DPI-Approved Teaching Minor in French, German, health, language arts, mathematics, science, social studies, or Spanish.
 In addition to the PRAXIS II Middle School Content Knowledge Exam, students seeking certification in Health Education must successfully complete the Praxis II Content test in Health.
 Those completing minors in International Language must successfully complete the ACTFL Language Exam.
-The extended license also requires completion of EDU 304, Secondary School Methods, and successful placements in both elementary and middle school settings during the student teaching semester.
+The extended license also requires successful completion of placements in both elementary and middle school settings.

 Licensure in any of these areas require completion of the Secondary Education minor and an approved major in Spanish, art, music, theatre arts, or physical and health education.
 Successfully completed placements in both elementary and secondary school settings are required during the student teaching semester.